 By Sarah Schuster

-If going to counseling is something you’re thinking about or a pursuit you’ve just begun, it can be a daunting process if you don’t know what to expect.
-So we teamed up with the experts — members of the American Counseling Association — to get you the inside scoop on what to expect from counseling, and some advice for people who’ve just begun.
+If going to counseling Napa is something you’re thinking about or a pursuit you’ve just begun, it can be a daunting process if you don’t know what to expect.
+So we teamed up with the experts – members of the American Counseling Association – to get you the inside scoop on what to expect from counseling and some advice for people who’ve just begun.
 Hopefully, this will make you feel more comfortable.
 Most counselors will be expecting you to be nervous for a couple of sessions.
 They usually have their masters in counseling psychology, so they have been properly educated and trained to deal with all different scenarios.
 They will know how to make you feel comfortable and safe.

 Be proud of yourself for taking that first step.
 Now here’s some advice for making the most of it:

 1. “Open up at your own pace.
 If you don’t feel like ‘telling it all’ in the first few sessions, that’s OK.
 Your counselor really wants to get to know you, not just the issue that brought you to counseling.” – Kim Slater, M.S.
 Ed., L.C.P.C.S

 2. “It’s completely normal to feel somewhat on edge about what you’re doing, especially when you’re not quite sure what to expect.
 To ease this feeling of uncertainty, prior to meeting with your counselor, write down all of the questions you have about the counseling process, the specific counselor you are meeting with and about payment, outside session communications, cancellation policies, etc. And if at any time you get the sense you’re not clicking with your counselor, that’s OK!
 Trust the counseling process and don’t give up.” – Tara Finau, LPC

 3. “Manage expectations.
 What do you, as a client, seek to achieve?
 Communicate that to the counselor and then discuss how that goal might be achieved long-term.” – John P. Duggan, M.A., NCC, LPC, LCPC